 3.2 Don’t disable InnoDB’s locking selects

 It’s pretty easy to get bitten by binlog serialization and the problems it can cause with InnoDB, if you don’t understand how and why it works as it does.
-As I mentioned, each transaction goes into the binlog in the order in which it commits, not in the order in which it is started, so transactions may execute in a different order on the slave.
-To prevent inconsistent reads on the slave, InnoDB takes shared locks on all
+As I mentioned, each transaction goes into the binlog in the order in which it commits, not in the order in which it is started, so transactions may execute in a different order on the replica.
+To prevent inconsistent reads on the replica, InnoDB takes shared locks on all

 INSERT INTO ...
 SELECT FROM statements.
-That ensures transaction 2 can’t modify any data transaction 1 has just read, so the transactions will not cause inconsistent data on the slave when transaction 2 executes first.
+That ensures transaction 2 can’t modify any data transaction 1 has just read, so the transactions will not cause inconsistent data on the replica when transaction 2 executes first.
 I personally know people who are very frustrated by this, and it’s been widely discussed (it’s well-documented in the manual, among other places).

 You might be strongly tempted to disable the behavior so you don’t get so much lock contention.
 Don’t do it.

-Unless you really know what you are doing, you are pretty much guaranteed to get your slaves out of sync.
+Unless you really know what you are doing, you are pretty much guaranteed to get your replicas out of sync.
 It is such a bad idea, I’m not even going to tell you what configuration parameter controls this.
 Instead, I’ll show you better ways when you know a particular statement doesn’t need to acquire locks.